dploeger/icarus/README.md

 If UTC is not the expected timezone, the [IANA timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) name can be set using the `--timezone` argument.

+### `deleteProperty`

+Deletes a property from all selected events.
+Be sure to not remove properties which are required for events (namely DTSTART, DTEND and SUMMARY)

 ### `filter`

 Only output the events matching the selector or, if the